virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 ![text](/img/dockertags.png)

-The *tags* of specific *nodeType* can be displayed like in the wizard with no acquiring from the server:
+The *tags* of specific *nodeType* can be displayed like in the wizard above with no acquiring from the server:
 @@@
 ```yaml
 type: install